-Do not drive your vehicle until you verify that the brakelamps are working.
+WARNING: Do not drive your vehicle until you verify that the brakelamps are working.

-Always set the parking brake fully and make sure the gearshift is latched in P (Park).
-Turn the ignition to the LOCK position and remove the key whenever you leave your vehicle.
+WARNING: Always set the parking brake fully and make sure the gearshift is latched in P (Park).
+Turn the ignition to the off position and remove the key whenever you leave your vehicle.

-If the parking brake is fully released, but the brake warning lamp remains illuminated, the brakes may not be working properly.
+WARNING: If the parking brake is fully released, but the brake warning lamp remains illuminated, the brakes may not be working properly.
 See your authorized dealer.

-Understanding the gearshift positions of the 4-speed automatic transaxle
+Understanding the gearshift positions of the 4-speed automatic transmission